brucemack/brucemack.github.io/ampersand/asl-audio-levels.md

 > tolerance using either simpleusb or usbradio.
 So, maybe
 > that explains it.

-If someone was aligning their transmitter for 5kHz deviation using a very loud -3dBFS peak tone, I guess it stands to reason that "normal" stations that were transmitting somewhere around -10dBFS peak would sound quieter.
+If someone was aligning their system for 5kHz deviation using a very loud -3dBFS peak tone, I guess it stands to reason that "normal" stations that were transmitting somewhere around -10dBFS peak would sound quieter.